Web Privacy based on Contextual Integrity: Measuring the Collapse of Online Contexts: Statistical Tests for Differences Between Contexts

 \subsection{Within-context persistent identifiers}

-The difference between the mean numbers of persistent identifiers from each contexts were found to be statistically significant according to the one-sided Anova test below.
-The figure describes all the observations of this value across contexts over time.
+The difference between the mean numbers of persistent identifiers from each contexts were found to be statistically significant according to the one-sided ANOVA test below.
+Figure 17 describes all the observations of this value across contexts over time, and Figure 18 shows the ANOVA test results.